dstorer-cap/dps/nitrokey/README.md

 opensc

 ### Linux guest build
-- Change the values so the initram is big enough
+- Change the values so the initram is big enough (0x45000000 is the address that works for the opensc and ccid linux guest)

 - Start the pcsc deamon
 ```